-The Authority may grant one or more extensions upon written request from the family, but the initial term plus any Authority-approved extension may not exceed 180 calendar days from the initial date of issuance.
+The Authority may grant only one extension of 90 days upon written request from the family at least 15 calendar days before expiration of the initial voucher term. or more extensions upon written request from the family, but the initial term plus any Authority-approved extension may not exceed 180 calendar days from the initial date of issuance.
 Written requests for extensions must be received by the Authority prior to the expiration date of the voucher.
 Extension requests of the initial voucher term (120 days) received prior to the expiration date will receive an automatic 60-day extension.